nirtusbro/test/source/definition/IVisualPresentation.rst

 .. java:type:: public interface IVisualPresentation

-   Created by hades-incarnate on 10/28/2015.
    This interface abstracts visual presentation from the semantics of game elements.
-As such, it does not define nor enforce rendering methods (shapme, image, etc) and can be hooked on different game elements (board, board element, stack, figure, etc).
-All that is expected from visual rpesentation is to be able to render itself in a designated area using supplied Java2D graphics object.
+As such, it does not define nor enforce rendering methods (shape, image, etc) and can be hooked on different game elements (board, board element, stack, figure, etc).
+All that is expected from visual presentation is to be able to render itself in a designated area using supplied Java2D graphics object.
 There should be several implementations of this interface (bitmap, etc)

 Methods
 -------